chandraharsha111/hugocontentdraft/content/posts/technical-learnings.md

 ## Assembly Management:

-Assembly: An "assembly" is a group of files, directories, and dependencies that are assembled into an archive format and distributed.
+`Assembly`: An "assembly" is a group of files, directories, and dependencies that are assembled into an archive format and distributed.

-* WAR: A Web application Archive.
+* `WAR`: A Web application Archive.
 For the purpose of this workshop, we will be using this in our tutorials.

-* JAR: A Java Archive which include a Java specific manifest file.
+* `JAR`: A Java Archive which include a Java specific manifest file.
 They are built on the ZIP (file format) and typically have the .jar file extension.

-* EAR: A Enterprise Application Archive.
+* `EAR`: A Enterprise Application Archive.
 These types of assemblies are used with Java EE applications

 ### Dependency Analysis:
 Many libraries that an assembly will manage are implementations of APIs.
 For example, slf4j is a widely-used logging API, but requires an implementation at runtime for the logging events to be output.
 Not including an implementation for some APIs may result in failures at runtime.
-These may manifest as NoClassDefFoundError or AbstractMethodError, but will often be a subtype of LinkageError
+These may manifest as `NoClassDefFoundError` or `AbstractMethodError`, but will often be a subtype of `LinkageError`

 ## Dependency Resolution

 To determine the dependencies of your project, Maven will examine the pom, then query the configured remote repositories for all of your direct dependencies, and include their direct dependencies as dependencies of your project.
 It then repeats this process each time a new dependency is encountered until all dependencies have been discovered.

 If multiple versions of a transitive dependency are found, Maven will use the [nearest definition](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Transitive_Dependencies)
 (i.e. selecting the shallowest instance of that dependency in the dependency tree).
 So if project `A` has the following dependency chains `A -> B -> C -> D 2.0`